gochoam/phosphor-stackedpanel/README.md

 **Note:** This module is fully compatible with Node/Babel/ES6/ES5.
 Simply omit the type declarations when using a language other than TypeScript.

+This small module allows stacking widgets and changing their visibility.
+The methods included in `phosphor-stackedpanel` can be combined with other widgets to created a desktop-like experience.
+For instance, [Phosphor tabs](http://phosphorjs.github.io/phosphor-tabs/api/) uses stacked panels to implement Tabs Panel.

+A simple example is shown below.
+The following code import the required modules and creates some basic content fir the panel:

 ```typescript
 import {
   StackedPanel